Bell UH-1 Iroquois: Japan

+In 1960, Subaru made an agreement to produce the HU-1B for Japan, which was renamed the UH-1B in 1962, along with the HU-1H, renamed UH-1H.
+Bell and Subaru developed the UH-1J.

+Entering service starting in 1993, 130 UH-1J were produced by Fuji for the Japanese Self-Defense Force.

 In 2005, a pair of Japan Ground Self-Defense Force (JGSDF) UH-1 helicopters were deployed to Pakistan for earthquake disaster relief.
 During 2010, after floods in Pakistan, UH-1s were again deployed to the country to aid in disaster relief.
 Japanese UH-1s have also been periodically used to conduct water bombing against fires.

 In the aftermath of the 2011 Tōhoku earthquake and tsunami, Japan's UH-1 fleet was extensively deployed across the country for disaster relief purposes; they also conducted reconnaissance flights over the stricken Fukushima Daiichi Nuclear Power Plant while carrying radiation detection equipment to help inform planners of the plant's condition.

-By the early 2020s, Japan's Acquisition, Technology & Logistics Agency was in the process of recapitalising much of the JGSDF's rotarywing capability; it is planned for a locally-built model of the twin-engined multirole Bell 412 helicopter to replace the remaining UH-1s in Japanese service.
+By the early 2020s, Japan's Acquisition, Technology & Logistics Agency was in the process of recapitalizing much of the JGSDF's rotarywing capability; it is planned for a locally-built model of the twin-engined multirole Bell 412 helicopter to replace the remaining older UH-1s in Japanese service; the new helicopter will be called the H-2 in JSDF service.
+The first flight of the Subaru UH-2 took place in 2022.